kaiwan/L5_user_debug/user_mem_debug/memleak/README.md

 less than that of the ...malloc() rectangle (__GI___libc_malloc), proving the fact that we have a (simple) leakage bug!

+### IMPORTANT, please read
+One should not jump to conclude that, hey, we can now find all memory leaks via this 'FlameGraph' approach..
+NO!
+It doesn't always work because real-world leakge bugs are typically more subtle; the typical example being third party library APIs that allocate memory under the hood and expect the caller to free it.

 ## Also, FYI:

 * Our trivial test case test1() does NOT show the desired result